KualiCo/learn/Haskell.md

 ---

 ### I can't get cabal to install a new package.
 It says that packages conflict.

+If the errors message says you can try by forcing reinstalls, go ahead and try that first

+    cabal install --force-reinstalls <package>

 If you are installing cabal packages globally: